makeaweli/Coding100/README.md

 coding100
 =========

-Coding workshop for intermdiate School students.
+Coding workshop for intermdiate school students.

-## 01 - The command line
+## 01 - Using the command line